- Puffy eyes are often due to allergic reactions and can be triggered by such irritants as pet dander, dust mites and mold.

 How to Treat Puffy Eyes Caused by Allergies

-Many people find relief by using over-the-counter products designed to alleviate the symptoms of allergies in the eye area.
-Antihistamine drops are a popular option for those suffering from puffy eyes allergies cause.
+Other than eye drops, certain sprays and oral medications can be effective in treating puffy eyes caused by allergies.
 Studies suggest that liposomal sprays may be as effective as antihistamine eye drops when it comes to alleviating allergy symptoms.

 When to See a Doctor

 Your doctor can work with you to devise a customized strategy designed to keep incidents of swelling, redness, watering and itching to a minimum after identifying the primary irritant.
-You may be referred to an allergist to pin down the exact cause of your puffy eyes.
+You may also be referred to a specialist.